Business & Leadership Studies (BSLS)

 BSLS 3360 Plan, Recruit & Selection HR (3)

 From the perspectives of both the employee and the organization, students examine the strategic, legal, and administrative issues associated with recruitment and selection of employees, including the assessment of staffing needs, coordination of human resources planning and organizational competitive strategy, and psychological aspects of human resources flow systems.
-This online course includes 2-4 synchronous video conferences, the scheduling of which will be confirmed during the first week of classes, with recordings available for students who are unable to attend.
 This course will not satisfy requirements toward majors in the School of Liberal Arts or the A.B.
-Freeman School of Business.
-Pre-requisites: BSLS 3330 or Director approval. credit hours: 3 (Previously numbered as HRDV 3650)
+Freeman School of Business. credit hours: 3 (Previously numbered as HRDV 3650)

 Prerequisite(s): BSLS 3330 or HRDV 3330.